 - Business Compliance

 - Reporting & Analysis

 A practicing designer, Alice brings an intimate knowledge of the art and design landscape to her role.
-Shaped by her experience working in creative agencies, most recently Caramel Creative and Pop & Pac, Alice has used brand-led thinking to grow businesses big and small across a range of industries.
+Shaped by her experience working in boutique scale creative agencies, Alice has used brand-led thinking to grow businesses big and small across a range of industries.
 From the built environment to hospitality and retail, Alice exhibits a genuine commitment to authentic storytelling.